 Step by step instructions:

-To begin, make the horseradish creme fraiche.
 Combine all ingredients in a small bowl, stirring well.
 Cover and refrigerate for at least an hour.

-Next, prepare the potato rösti.
 Shred your potatoes and use your hands or a tea towel to squeeze out any excess liquid.

-Combine the shredded potatoes with 2 tablespoons of melted clarified butter or ghee, along with the salt and fresh ground pepper.
+Combine the shredded potatoes with 2 tablespoons of melted, clarified butter or ghee, along with the salt and fresh ground pepper.
 Toss to coat thoroughly.

 Melt 1 tablespoon of clarified butter or ghee in a nonstick skillet over medium heat.
 Turn the shredded and seasoned potatoes out into the pan, gently pushing the shreds out to the edges of the pan evenly, but without packing down the potato cake.
 I use a fork to do this to keep the cake fluffy.
-It will compress naturally as it cooks.

 Turn the heat to medium-low, and let the rösti cook for 8-10 minutes.
 Use a fork to gently lift the edges periodically to check the browning progress.
 You really want to be sure it’s a deep golden brown before flipping.
 Using a cutting board with a handle, flip the potato rösti out of the pan so the uncooked side is face down on the board.
-Return the skillet to the burner and melt the remaining 1 tablespoon of clarified butter or ghee.
-Slide the rösti back into the pan and cook for another 10 minutes, until deeply golden brown.

-While the rösti is crisping, prepare the toppings.
 Thinly slice red onion and fresh radishes.
 Dice chives.
 Use a vegetable peeler to shave the asparagus spears into ribbons.
 Microwave for 30 seconds.
 Squeeze a half lemon over the asparagus and season with a sprinkle of salt.
 Set aside.

 Heat your kippers fillet according to package directions (for frozen kippers fillets, this usually involves dropping the entire package into boiling water for 12-14 minutes).
 I usually scrape off the skin side of the fillet, but this is more for looks than flavor.

 Once the rösti is golden brown on each side, slide it out of the pan onto your serving tray or board.
-Spread a few tablespoons of horseradish cream and then top with kippers fillets.
-You can flake the fillets into bite-sized pieces or leave whole.
-Arrange ribbons of fresh asparagus, rings of red onion and wafers of radishes.
-Slice your soft boiled eggs and arrange.
+Spread a few tablespoons of horseradish cream over the potato cake and then top with kippers fillets.

 Finally, sprinkle with fresh diced chives.
 Serve immediately with lemon slices and additional horseradish cream.

 FAQ's and Serving Suggestions: